 General Q & A

 When am I expected to arrive on campus?

 See your specific Orientation Schedule for full schedules of events for ESF Orientation—fall or spring.

-- Fall: The official move-in day for first year students is Wednesday, August 21, 2013, and August 24 or 25 for transfer students.
-You will receive your room assignment via e-mail no later than the end of July from either Centennial Hall (if you are a first-year student) or transfer students will receive housing information depending on their placement from either Upstate Medical University or the SU Office of Housing, Meal Plan, and I.D.
-Card Services.
+- Fall: The official move-in day for first-year students is Tuesday, August 22, 2017, and Thursday, August 24 from 12-5pm for transfer students.
+You will receive your room assignment via e-mail no later than mid-July from Centennial Hall.

 While Central New York in the winter is well known for cold weather and lake-effect snow, the region actually experiences four distinct seasons.
 You will join us at the close of summer and should come prepared for warm days and nights.
 Soon, however, summer will yield to a spectacular autumn that attracts thousands just to gaze at our fall leaves.
 By early December, expect to see the snow fly…and keep flying until early April.